rajag0pal/FaceMaskDetector/README.md

 ```
 !protoc object_detection/protos/*.proto --python_out=.
 ```
-If protoc is not installl in your machine, we need to download it explictly by heading towards protoc releases github page (https://github.com/protocolbuffers/protobuf/releases)
+If protoc is not installed in your machine, we need to download it explictly by heading towards 'protoc releases' github page (https://github.com/protocolbuffers/protobuf/releases)

 Go to Assets -> select the version for the os you have